tyronyiu/Uni/MGT370/Written_Report.md

 benefit each other.

 ### Implementing Change
 To examine how apple implemented the stated change to diversify their service portfolio, *Kotter's plan for implementing change* is useful.

-#### Establish a sense of urgency by creating a compelling reason for why change is needed.
+#### The sense of urgency creating reasons for change
 As above mentioned, apple identified the urgency for change given the saturated market.
 The sense of urgency created itself by reflecting the sales in their reports.

-#### Form a coalition with enough power to lead the change.
+#### Accumulation and correspondence of change-drivers
 Apple is such a big company, that departments within can be seen as entities forming coalitions.
 These coalitions are constituent of the services they already had up to the point of realising the need for change to occur, the stagnation.

-#### Create a new vision to direct the change and strategies for achieving the vision
+### Formulation of strategies for achieving new defined vision

-CES 2019 included some unheard of and very much surprising turn of events, in which many companies like Samsung, Sony, LG, and others announced to support Apple's Airplay and bring iTunes to their TVs (Apple is putting iTunes on Samsung TVs, 2019).
+*CES* (consumer electronics show) 2019 included some unheard of and very much surprising turn of events, in which many companies like Samsung, Sony, LG, and others announced to support Apple's Airplay and bring iTunes to their TVs (Apple is putting iTunes on Samsung TVs, 2019).
 Apple now not only has their own ecosystem to leverage for their already existing and upcoming services, but also the ecosystems of their competitors.
 Additionally, Apple doesn't sell TVs due to the low margins on them and the product life cycle and production cost, which leaves customers integrated into the apple ecosystem without any option to bring Apple's content to the *big screen*.
 Apple has been building their services such as iTunes over a long time and thus have a significant advantage to anyone wanting to compete with them.
-The plan though is not only to leverage the ecosystems of their competition but also become a viable alternative for the services offered by the competition, which ecosystems Apple is leveraging.
-The reason for them having a chance at becoming an alternative is not only due to the product itself, which can seem homogeneous, but the underlying principles that these services follow, like privacy.
-Apple is *very* serious about privacy and has that as a primary principle integrated into all their services.
-In fact, even *"Samsung Smart TVs* are *unable to track usage inside of iTunes."
-(Apple is putting iTunes on Samsung TVs, 2019)*, which normally do track the user's usage, about which has been heavily disputed online.
-Henceforth, it is clear what Apple's vision for after the change implementation is.
+The plan though is not only to leverage the ecosystems of their competition but also become a viable alternative for the services offered by the competition, e.g. the creation of original content.
+The reason for them having a chance at becoming an alternative is not only due to the product itself, which can seem homogeneous, but the underlying principles that these services follow, like privacy, which is a primary principle for Apple.

-#### Communicate the vision throughout the organization.
+#### Communicating the new vision
 The communication throughout the organisation has happened behind doors, but what we know from interviews directly. *"Eddie Cue is Apple's senior vice president of Internet Software and Services"* (Apple Leadership - Eddy Cue,